 - You may also want to take advantage of safety advancements in newer devices such as photo eye sensors that prevent the door from closing on a person.

 - For greater security, the latest openers may have more remote code combinations that tech-savvy thieves remote cannot decode.
 Some can even send you a text or email whenever the door opens.

-Chain vs Belt Drive Garage Door Openers: Which to Choose
+Chain or Belt Drive Garage Door Openers: Which to Choose

 Most garage door opener manufacturers will put their newer technology into their belt drive openers.
 Its rare to find features like a battery backup or security camera in a chain drive opener.

-If you want quiet operation or need something easier to maintain, and are okay with paying more, go with a belt drive opener.
+If you want to make your garage door as quiet as possible, and are okay with paying more, go with a belt drive opener.
 I chose this type of garage door opener, but I must admit that it sometimes struggles.
 Probably because Florida gets much too hot and has high humidity.